librenms/librenms/doc/Support/Configuration.md

 > The documentation has not been updated to reflect using `lnms config:set` to set config items, but it will work for all settings.
 Not all settings have been defined in LibreNMS, but they can still be set with the `--ignore-checks` option.
 Without that option input is checked for correctness, that does not mean it is not possible to set bad values.
 Please report missing settings.

 # CLI
-`lnms config:get` will fetch the current config settings (composite of database and config.php).
+`lnms config:get` will fetch the current config settings (composite of database, config.php, and defaults).
 `lnms config:set` will set the config setting in the database.
 Calling `lnms config:set` on a setting with no value will reset it to the default value.

 If you set up bash completion, you can use tab completion to find config settings.